jessicajoly88/Pop-Portland/README.md

 _Planned future updates_

-*_Add email feature so users can share their schedules_ *_Implement social media features on user page_
+1.Add email feature so users can share their schedules 2.Implement social media features on user page
-*_Add feature that calculates directions from event to event for a user's festival day_ *_Develop algorithm to propose events to users based on current festival favorites_ *_Refactor alerts pop-up tab (ex: 'Success!')_
+3.Add feature that calculates directions from event to event for a user's festival day 4.Develop algorithm to propose events to users based on current festival favorites

 ## Setup